MicrosoftDocs/memdocs/sccm/develop/reference/core/servers/configure/smsresgen-com-automation-class.md

  `SMSResGen` is found in SMSResGenCtl.dll.
 Use the [ISMSResGen Interface](../../../../../develop/reference/core/servers/configure/ismsresgen-interface.md) interface to create and use DDRs.

 > [!IMPORTANT]
->  The latest version of SMSResGenCtl.dll is available from NuGet:
+>  The latest version of SMSRsGenCtl.dll is available from NuGet:
 >
 >    - [Microsoft.ConfigurationManagement.SMSRsGenCtl.i386](https://www.nuget.org/packages/Microsoft.ConfigurationManagement.SMSRsGenCtl.i386/)
 >